North West Housing Partnership and BRicK collaboration, CAPABLE, continues work

 Confronting Suburban Poverty, One Year In

 In celebration of the one-year anniversary of the publication of Confronting Suburban Poverty in America, the Brookings Institution began publishing a series of practitioner briefs and case studies to provide a toolkit for practitioners across the country.
-Click here for the brief, written by BRicK Partners’ Robin Snyderman and Beth Dever, exploring the achievements of the two suburban housing collaboratives in Chicago’s south suburbs and west Cook County.
+BRicK Partners’ Robin Snyderman and Beth Dever co-wrote a brief exploring the achievements of the two suburban housing collaboratives in Chicago’s south suburbs and west Cook County.

 BRicK Partners moderated a panel at Metropolitan Planning Council roundtable releasing a report it co-authored on Interjurisdictional Collaboration, entitled “Supporting and Sustaining Interjurisdictional Collaboration for Housing and Community Development.”